The Dos and Don’ts of Edible Flowers

 Another sensible precaution is to avoid picking any flowers near footpaths or where dog walkers frequent, particular those that grow close to the ground such as wild garlic!

 Do not assume that restaurants and caterers know which flowers are edible.
 Just because it is on your plate does not mean it is edible.
-A lot of wedding cake makers will decorate wedding cakes with non edible flowers.
+A lot of wedding cake makers will decorate wedding cakes with non edible flowers and sometimes poisonous.
 If this is the case then it is imperative that they use flower ‘picks’ which look like small golf tees to ensure that the cake is not contaminated.

 2 – Be cautious of pollen allergies